huggingface/blog/object-detection-leaderboard.md

 For general performance, **AP (AP@[.5:.05:.95])** is a good choice if you want an all-rounded model across different IoU thresholds without a hard requirement on the localization of the detected objects.

 If you want a model with good object recognition and objects generally in the right place, you can look at the **AP@.5**.
-But if you prefer a more accurate model in placing the bounding boxes, **AP@.75** is more appropriate.
+But if you prefer a more accurate model for placing the bounding boxes, **AP@.75** is more appropriate.

 If you have restrictions on object sizes, **AP-S**, **AP-M** and **AP-L** come into play.
 For example, if your dataset or application predominantly features small objects, AP-S provides insights into the detector's efficacy in recognizing such small targets.
 This becomes crucial in scenarios such as detecting distant vehicles or small artifacts in medical imaging.